jrochkind/scrub_rb/README.md

 input tagged 'ascii' encoding](./test/scrub_test.rb#L67),  fails raising an ArrayIndexOutOfBoundsException from inside of JRuby.
 I have filed an [issue with JRuby](https://github.com/jruby/jruby/issues/1361).

-I believe this problem should be rare -- so far, the only reproduction case involves an input string tagged 'ascii' encoding, which probably isn't a common use case.
+**I believe this problem is likely to be rare** -- so far, the only reproduction case involves an input string tagged 'ascii' encoding, which probably isn't a common use case.
 But it's unfortunate that `scrub_rb` isn't reliable on jruby.
 I haven't been able to figure out any workaround in ruby to the jruby bug -- you could theoretically provide a Java alternate implementation usable in jruby, but I'm not sure what Java tools are available and how hard it would be to match the scrub api.

 ## Contributions